Wind Advisory issued for Guam by NWS - NewsBreak

 weather.gov

-Wind Chill Advisory issued for Dawson, Garfield, Petroleum, Prairie, Richland, Wibaux by NWS
+Wind Advisory issued for Central Ventura County Valleys, Santa Clarita Valley by NWS

-Effective: 2022-12-19 05:00:00 MST Expires: 2022-12-19 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use caution while traveling outside.
-Wear appropriate clothing, a hat, and gloves.
-Target Area: Dawson; Garfield; Petroleum; Prairie; Richland; Wibaux WIND CHILL ADVISORY REMAINS IN EFFECT FROM 5 AM TO 5 PM MST MONDAY * WHAT...Very cold wind chills expected.
-Wind chills as low as 25 below zero. * WHERE...Portions of northeast Montana. * WHEN...From 5 AM to 5 PM MST Monday. * IMPACTS...The cold wind chills could cause frostbite on exposed skin in as little as 30 minutes. * ADDITIONAL DETAILS...Plan on some slippery road conditions to continue with additional snow accumulations of up to one inch through Monday.
+Effective: 2022-12-21 05:17:00 PST Expires: 2022-12-21 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Central Ventura County Valleys; Santa Clarita Valley; Santa Monica Mountains; Southeastern Ventura County Valleys WIND ADVISORY REMAINS IN EFFECT UNTIL 10 AM PST THIS MORNING * WHAT...Northeast winds 15 to 30 mph with gusts up to 45 mph expected. * WHERE...Santa Clarita Valley, Central Ventura County Valleys, Southeastern Ventura County Valleys and Santa Monica Mountains. * WHEN...Until 10 AM PST this morning. * IMPACTS...Gusty winds will blow around unsecured objects and make driving difficult, especially for high profile vehicles.
+This includes the 5, 23, 101, and 118 freeways and Highways 14 and 126.
+Tree limbs could be blown down and a few power outages may result.

 weather.gov